3 Days in Fort Myers Itinerary (Plus Travel Tips)

 Next, head to the Edison & Ford Winter Estates.
 Considered one of the best places to visit in Fort Myers, this Estate was built for Thomas Edison and Henry Ford later joined.

-You can walk around and tour the gardens for free, but to explore the estates, you must purchase a ticket.
+You can walk around and tour the gardens for free, and it is really pretty, but to explore the estates, you must purchase a ticket.

 Visiting the estates allows you to take a trip back in time to the 1929 appearance of these estates, including Seminole Lodge and The Mangoes.
 This is a cool way to experience how these American icons lived.